 Responsibility is vital.

 Society has a lot to say about the entitlement of children these days.
 While any kid can develop a sense of responsibility, “responsible” seems to be a common trait amongst the homeschooling community.
 Homeschoolers are often responsible for getting themselves ready to learn each morning.
 As they grow older, they become more and more responsible for their own learning and time management.
 This is especially true in those households where a parent is homeschooling more than one child.

 Books are valuable possessions.

 Says one homeschooling parent, “Every homeschooling family’s home I’ve ever walked into has had books in every room.”
 Generally speaking, people homeschool because they value learning, and don’t feel like any other sources can provide the type of education they desire for their child.
-These types of people are often extremely well educated themselves, and have the huge piles of books to prove it!
-Even if a family doesn’t hoard books like the quoted homeschooling parent implies, homeschoolers deal with books more than the average student.
+These types of people are often extremely well educated themselves, and have huge piles of books to prove it!
+Even if a family doesn’t hoard books as the quoted homeschooling parent implies, homeschoolers deal with books more than the average student.

 Curiosity is key.

 Many families make the choice to homeschool because they simply do not agree with the set curriculums offered by most schools, public or private.
 Some families even take homeschooling a step further and “educate” their child via “unschooling.”
 Whether traditionally homeschooled, unschooled, or something in the middle, children who learn at home are quickly instilled with the idea that curiosity is key.
 No matter what a child might be interested in, it’s worth exploring.
 This leads to a lifelong love of learning, and the ability to constantly ask questions about things unknown.